 An enormous amount of energy is wasted in the home of the average American.
 In fact, the United States wastes enough energy in one year to power all of the U. K. for seven years.
 This waste costs the U.S. about a 130 billion dollars annually, and this is why it is important to conserve our resources.
 Saving energy saves money and reduces pollution.
+That is why it is important to find ways to reduce energy waste.

 Want to share this on your site?
 Just copy the code below!